thechangelog/ping/README.md

 Getting in touch is as easy as [creating a new issue](https://github.com/thechangelog/ping/issues/new).

-We'll try to answer you as soon as we can get to it.
+We'll try to respond as soon as we can.
 Once we've answered, we'll close the issue just so we know what we've covered, but don't worry -- if you have any further questions just respond in the thread and we'll get back to you soon.
-Feel free to comment on any of the older issues too, even if you didn't create it.
+Feel free to comment on older issues too, even if you didn't create it.

 ---